sx-motive/anima-view/README.md

 }
 ```

-## Rate
+## Evaluation and suggestions

-If you like the project or would like to improve it, please rate the project on the githab, this will help motivate me to continue working on it.
+If you like the project or would like to improve it, please rate on githab, this will motivate me to continue working on it, big thanks! ❤️

 [GitHub](https://github.com/sx-motive/anima-view) | [Website](https://animaview.netlify.app/)